FACTSlab/bead/README.md

 - **Multi-Language Support**: Language-agnostic core with ISO 639 language codes
 - **Beautiful UI**: Material Design interfaces with jsPsych 7.x and JATOS deployment

-### Why sash?
+### Why bead?

-The name "sash" is a play on the [glazing](https://github.com/aaronstevenwhite/glazing) package (which provides access to VerbNet, PropBank, and FrameNet) — both are window-related terms.
-More importantly, `sash` provides:
+The name "bead" refers to the small, decorative elements that form part of window glazing — a play on the [glazing](https://github.com/aaronstevenwhite/glazing) package (which provides access to VerbNet, PropBank, and FrameNet).
+Just as beads add structure and detail to a window, `bead` provides:

 - **Reproducibility**: Full provenance tracking and deterministic pipelines
 - **Scalability**: Handles combinatorial explosion with streaming and sampling strategies